ADITYA-TUMMURI/Hp-OMEN-cpu-fan-control/README.md

 ## Notes

 - **GPU fan** is locked by NVIDIA on laptop GPUs — cannot be controlled on Linux
-- **Keyboard RGB** requires HP OMEN Command Center (Windows only)
-- Set GPU fan curve and keyboard RGB from Windows once — settings persist in EC when booting Linux
+- Set GPU fan curve from Windows once — settings persist in EC when booting Linux

 ---